Jalen Courtney-Williams Season 2025-26

 Courtney-Williams played in 61 games at LSU in three seasons (2010-11, 2011-12, 2012-13) before transferring to Morehead State where after sitting out a transfer season in 2013-14, he played for MSU in the 2014-15 season.

-Creighton advanced to the NCAA Tournament in all three years with Courtney-Williams on the staff, advancing to the Sweet 16 this past season with 25 wins.
+Courtney-Williams came to LSU from Creighton where it advanced to the NCAA Tournament in all three years he was on the staff, advancing to the Sweet 16 in 2024 with 25 wins.
 Creighton defeated Akron and Oregon in double overtime in postseason play before losing to No. 6 Tennessee.

 The Bluejays won 24 games and advanced to the BIG EAST semifinals in 2023 before winning three games against NC State, No. 11 and Princeton in the NCAA Tournament before falling in the Elite 8 to San Diego State.